PX4/PX4-user_guide/en/simulation/jmavsim.md

 ## Usage/Configuration Options

+Options that apply to all simulators are covered in the top level [Simulation](../simulation/README.md#sitl-simulation-environment) topic (some of these may be duplicated below).

+### Simulating Sensor/Hardware Failure

+[Simulate Failsafes](../simulation/failsafes.md) explains how to trigger safety failsafes like GPS failure and battery drain.

 ### Set Custom Takeoff Location

 The default takeoff location in can be overridden using the environment variables: `PX4_HOME_LAT`, `PX4_HOME_LON`, and `PX4_HOME_ALT`.